Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 With Okta, the team now has frictionless authentication that users don’t have to think about.
 “It’s like muscle memory,” he says.
 “When they get out of their car, they automatically lock the door.
 That’s how we want the identity process to work here.”

 What’s Next with Okta and Zero Trust

 Identity’s role in a Zero Trust context is all about ensuring the right people get the right level of access to the right services in the right context—and with the least amount of friction.
-To achieve this, we’ve explored how organizations can leverage identity solutions to secure access to their cloud and on-prem applications, APIs, and infrastructure resources, and also walked through the roadmap to deploying these tools in your organization.
+To achieve this, we’ve explored how organisations can leverage identity solutions to secure access to their cloud and on-prem applications, APIs, and infrastructure resources, and also walked through the roadmap to deploying these tools in your organisation.

 A lot of work has gone into determining the likelihood a person is who they say they are when they attempt to access a service (and whether they should have access to the app, API, or infrastructure they’re requesting), but the next question is: What if their risk profile changes after the initial authentication?
 While that initial decision is still critical, the next step is asking, “How can we recheck trust throughout a session’s lifecycle, and then do something about it if things change?”

 The future of Okta and Zero Trust